CHAPTER Mhp 300 LICENSE, AND REGISTRATION REQUIREMENTS, APPLICATIONS, AND FEES

 (3) The form is not signed where required by the applicant or other person who has completed that section.

-(f) An application shall be considered to be on file with the board as of the date the board has received:
+(e) An application shall be considered completed and filed with the board as of the date the board has received:

 (1) A fully completed application form;